T

 PaceStandard

-This 3-day itinerary for Jaipur balances historical exploration with vibrant shopping experiences, perfect for a solo traveler on a mid-range budget.
-You'll visit iconic forts and palaces like Amber and City Palace, marvel at the Jantar Mantar observatory, and dive into the bustling bazaars for unique textiles and jewelry.
-The pace is balanced, allowing time to soak in the rich culture and architecture of the Pink City.
+This 3-day itinerary for Jaipur balances historical exploration with vibrant local experiences.
+You'll visit iconic forts and palaces like Amber and City Palace, marvel at astronomical instruments, and immerse yourself in the bustling bazaars for unique shopping opportunities.
+The itinerary also includes cultural insights at museums and relaxed evenings at local cafes, offering a well-rounded taste of the Pink City.

 Day 1 · Jaipur